 by Guy Claxton, Maryl Chambers, Graham Powell and Bill Lucas

 An inspirational new must-read book

 A set of five cards which explain five of the Learning Power capacities, together with practical examples of classroom practice.

 |Four sets of five posters to assist classroom displays.|

 The materials on the CD-ROM will help the school to

-the early stages of a dynamic approach to learning and teaching: where teachers become learning coaches and pupils become self aware and independent learners.
+the early stages of this dynamic approach to learning and teaching: where teachers become learning coaches and pupils become more self aware and independent learners.

 Illustrations of learning-how-to-learn in action are drawn from schools across England and Wales where learning power has been thoroughly infused into the curriculum and is having a transforming effect on pupils’ demeanour, behaviour and achievement.

 Section 1 Making the most of the materials – covers the purpose, content and use of the pack.